 What is a mommy makeover?

-A “mommy makeover” is the familiar term for a personalized set of cosmetic procedures designed to help a women address common effects of childbearing and aging on the face, breasts, and body and restore or improve upon her pre-pregnancy appearance.
+A “mommy makeover” is the familiar term for a personalized set of cosmetic procedures designed to help a woman address common effects of childbearing and aging on the face, breasts, and body and restore or improve upon her pre-pregnancy appearance.
 Mommy makeovers can include cosmetic surgery, non-surgical treatments, or a combination of both.

 How can a mommy makeover benefit me?